iAvoe/Az900-Module-1-2-Review/README.md

 #### How many VPN gateways can you deploy in each virtual network?
 - 1 gateway: VPN gateway OR ExpressRoute gateway

-#### Which of the following options can you use to link virtual networks?
-- Multi-chassis link aggregation (MC-LAG)
+- Note: Site to VNet

 #### What can you use to connect Azure resources, such as Azure SQL databases, to an Azure virtual network?
 - Service Endpoints

-#### Your company plans to move several servers to Azure.
-The company's compliance policy states that a server named FinServer must be on a separate network segment.
-#### Which Azure solution should you recommend?
-- A virtual network for FinServer and another virtual network for all the other servers
-- Note: Networks in Azure are known as virtual networks.
-A virtual network can have multiple IP address spaces and multiple subnets,
-- Note: Azure automatically routes traffic between different subnets within a virtual network.
+- Note: Resource to VNet

 #### You need to allow resources on two different Azure virtual networks to communicate with each other.
 What should you configure?
 - Virtual Network peering / VNet Peering

-#### You have an Azure environment that contains multiple Azure virtual machines.
-#### You plan to implement a solution that enables the client computers on your on-premises network to communicate to the Azure virtual machines.
-#### You need to recommend which Azure resources must be created for the planned solution.
-#### What 2 Azure resources should you include in the recommendation?
-- A virtual network gateway
-- A gateway subnet
+- Note: VNet to VNet

 #### Your company has virtual machines (VMs) hosted in Microsoft Azure.
 The VMs are located in a single Azure virtual network named VNet1.
 #### The company has users that work remotely.
 The remote workers require access to the VMs on VNet1.
 To provide access for the remote workers, you:
-- Configure a Point-to-Site (P2S) VPN.
+- Configure a Point-to-Site (P2S) VPN

-#### (Repeated from M1) How many VPN gateways can you deploy in each virtual network?
-- 1 gateway: VPN gateway OR ExpressRoute gateway
+- Note: Point to Site, then Site to VNet

-#### (Repeated from M1) Which of the following options can you use to link virtual networks?
+#### Which of the following options can you use to link virtual networks?
 - Multi-chassis link aggregation (MC-LAG)
+- Note: VNet to VNet

+#### Your company plans to move several servers to Azure.
+The company's compliance policy states that a server named FinServer must be on a separate network segment.
+Which Azure solution should you recommend?
+- A virtual network for FinServer and another virtual network for all the other servers
+- Note: separation means creating subnet or VLANs, which in Azure is to create a VNet

+#### You have an Azure environment that contains multiple Azure virtual machines.
+You plan to implement a solution that enables the client computers on your on-premises network to communicate to the Azure virtual machines.
+You need to recommend which Azure resources must be created for the planned solution.
+What 2 Azure resources should you include in the recommendation?
+- A virtual network gateway
+- A gateway subnet
+- Note: Site to VNet

 -----